oracle-livelabs/oci/security-experience/ocw-first-experience-start/ocw-first-experience-start.md

     ```
 5. Run the script and save results in your bucket:

     **Note**: You have been provided with a specific bucket for the purpose of this lab.
-To identify your bucket's name, it has the following format: security\_assessment\_XXX, where XXX corresponds to your student's number, provided to you by the trainers.
+To identify your bucket's name, it has the following format: ocw23-public-bucket-XXX, where XXX corresponds to your student number, provided to you by the trainers.
+For example, if your student number is 001, you need to run following command:

     ```
-    python3 security_assessment.py -dt --output-to-bucket security_assessment_XXX
+    python3 security_assessment.py -dt --output-to-bucket ocw23-public-bucket-001
     ```

     After running the python script, you will see a similar output in Cloud Shell: